Mike Adams

 Malcolm Taylor

-City, Hunters Walk, Counterstrike.
-Directed and produced Me
+Run, Fair City, Hunters Walk, Counterstrike.
+Directed and produced Me and

 Garth Tucker

-Emmerdale, Oscar, Absent Friends and was camera supervisor
+Moon, Emmerdale, Oscar, Absent Friends and was camera supervisor on Titus

 Lou Wakefield